Hunter Dozier Player Props: Royals vs. Twins

 - He homered in 9.3% of his games in 2022 (12 of 129), including 2.4% of his trips to the dish.

-- Dozier drove in a run in 29 games last year out of 129 (22.5%), including multiple RBIs in 7.8% of those games (10 times) and three or more RBIs on two occasions..
+- Dozier picked up an RBI in 22.5% of his 129 games last year, with two or more RBIs in 7.8% of those contests (10).
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.